 Long-grain white rice

 Taste: white rice itself has a mild, starchy flavor.
 This makes up the base of a Mexican horchata recipe, so don't skip it!
 In the drink, it gives off a sweet, rice-pudding flavor.

 Fun fact: dating back to 5000 BC, rice is now grown on every continent except Antarctica.

-Taste: with a sweet, nutty flavor, almond milk also has a light and creamy texture, making it perfect for an agua fresca.
-We reduce it to give a rich, caramelized flavor (similar to condensed milk).
+Taste: with a sweet, nutty flavor, almond milk also has a light and creamy texture, making it perfect for this agua de horchata.
+We reduce it to give a rich, caramelized flavor.
 It's delicious!

 Health: made from ground almonds and water, almond milk carries many nutritional benefits, including being high in the antioxidant vitamin E!
 Almond milk is also low in calories relative to cow's milk (39 compared to 124 calories per cup).

 Taste: sweet, slightly spicy, and warming, cinnamon offers a very distinct taste.
 Using whole cinnamon sticks in agua de horchata infuses the drink, giving it a well-balanced flavor.

 Health: cinnamon is known for its potent antioxidant properties.
 Did you know cinnamon has shown benefits to blood sugar control in people with diabetes?
 Not only that, but it can also have a lowering effect on cholesterol.
 Now that's a spice you want in your life!